Useoff/Glasscockpit-Mockup/docs/pages/index-server-app.md

    - Using P3D v4 32 bit version
    - Using Simconnect P3D V4 32 bit version

-DLL (Dynamic link library) and configuration file are installed manually with the following way;
+After downloading DLL (Dynamic link library) now you have to configure and install manually with the following way;
 - Create `<AndroFSXServer>` folder in `<%USERPROFILE%>` directory.
 ![UserProfilePath](../res/img/installation/UserProfilePath.png)
 - Extract, then place `<AndroFSXServer.cfg>` and `<AndroFSXServer.dll>` inside `<%USERPROFILE%\AndroFSXServer>` folder